SkillsUnion/tamkeen-software/docs/1-frontend/assignment/world-clock.md

 ## Submission

-Submit a pull request to the `main` branch of World Clock repo.
+Submit the Github link of your assignment repository.